Luis Mejía: International career

 Mejía was part of the Panama U-20 squad that participated in the 2007 FIFA U-20 World Cup in Canada.
 He was the youngest goalkeeper in the world cup and the revelation.
 He was also part of the Panama U-20 squad that participated in the 2011 CONCACAF U-20 Championship where his outstanding performances led them to qualify to the Youth World Cup in Colombia.

 His senior international debut for Panama came on 8 June 2009 against Jamaica, in a Friendly match.

 He was part of the Panama U-23 squad that participated in the 2012 CONCACAF Men's Olympic Qualifying Tournament which they could not qualify to the 2012 Summer Olympics.

 In 2011, he was called up by Julio Dely Valdés to play the 2011 CONCACAF Gold Cup.

+In the 2021 CONCACAF Gold Cup, he played 2 matches and conceded 6 goals as Panama were eliminated in the group stage.
+Mejía was also called up for the 2023 version of the tournament, where his side finished as runners-up as they lost the final 1-0 against Mexico at SoFi Stadium, in which he was the back-up goalkeeper to first-choice Orlando Mosquera.

+He was similarly a substitute goalkeeper for the 2024 Copa América, where Panama were eliminated in the quarterfinals, eventually losing to Colombia.